How to Build an Effective Design System: The Ultimate Guide

 - Adopting overly complex elements for design system components

-It should be easy to use each component of the design system to build more complex blocks.
+It should be easy to use each component of the design system to build more complex UX blocks.
 It will make the system scalable.

 Also, remember that the design system is not only about images and code.
 It also facilitates communication between designers, developers, and product managers.